 - 3.99 Officials may communicate with Ministers and members of Parliament about matters affecting them as private citizens.
 Senior officials or those working closely with Ministers, however, should exercise particular care in doing so.
-An official is entitled to the same information and level of detail in response to an official information request as any member of the public. - 3.100 If an employee wishes to communicate privately with a Minister about a matter concerning the agency by which he or she isthey are employed, the Minister should ensure that the employee has first raised the matter with the agency's chief executive. - An employee may wish to disclose a serious wrongdoing in or by an agency under the Protected Disclosures (Protection of Whistleblowers) Act 2022.
-A Minister may receive such a disclosure under the Act only if the employee has first followed the agency's internal procedures for such disclosures, or has disclosed the matter to the agency's chief executive or to an appropriate authority (as defined in the Act). - 3.102 If, an employee having disclosed a serious wrongdoing, the matter has not been resolved to the employee's satisfaction, the Minister may:

-- (a) refer the matter to an appropriate authority or to the Ombudsman for consideration, if the Ombudsman has not already considered the matter; or - (b) where appropriate, commission an independent investigator to investigate the disclosure on the Minister's behalf.
+An official is entitled to the same information and level of detail in response to an official information request as any member of the public. - 3.100 If an employee wishes to communicate privately with a Minister about a matter concerning the agency by which they are employed, the Minister should ensure that the employee has first raised the matter with the agency's chief executive. - 3.101 An employee may wish to disclose a serious wrongdoing in or by an agency under the Protected Disclosures (Protection of Whistleblowers) Act 2022.
+A Minister may receive such a disclosure under the Act only if the employee has first followed the agency's internal procedures for such disclosures, or has disclosed the matter to the agency's chief executive or to an appropriate authority (as defined in the Act). - 3.102 If, an employee having disclosed a serious wrongdoing, the matter has not been resolved to the employee's satisfaction, the Minister may: - (a) refer the matter to an appropriate authority or to the Ombudsman for consideration, if the Ombudsman has not already considered the matter; or - (b) where appropriate, commission an independent investigator to investigate the disclosure on the Minister's behalf.

-- Information on Cabinet and Cabinet committee processes is set out in the CabGuide, https://dpmc.govt.nz/publications/cabguidedpmc.govt.nz/publications/cabguide. - Information on standards of integrity and conduct, political neutrality, briefings for incoming Ministers, contact between public servants and political parties, working with select committees, pre-election guidance, and board appointment and induction guidelines can be found on the Public Service Commission website, www.publicservice.govt.nz. - Practical guidance about free and frank advice can be found on the Department of the Prime Minister and Cabinet website, dpmc.govt.nz/our-programmes/policy-project/policy-advice-themes/free-and-frank-advice. - Further advice on the public service principles of political neutrality, free and frank advice, merit-based appointments, open government, and stewardship, can also be found on the Public Service Commission website, publicservice.govt.nz. - The fees framework for members of statutory and other bodies appointed by the Crown is contained in Cabinet Office circular CO (22) 2-Revised Fees Framework for members appointed to bodies in which the Crown has an interest, and can be found on the Department of the Prime Minister and Cabinet's website, dpmc.govt.nz/publications/archiveat. - Guidance on accountability documents is available on the Treasury's website, at https://www.treasury.govt.nz/information-and-services/state-sector-leadership/guidance - Information on Ministers' relationships with Crown entities can be found in Guide for Ministers: Statutory Crown entities, and other resources published by the Public Service Commission, available at www.publicservice.govt.nz. - The Office of the Auditor-General's publication Managing Conflicts of Interest: A guide for the public sector (2020) can be found on the website of the Controller and Auditor-General, www.oag.parliament.nzoag.parliament.nz. - A guide for officials advising select committees, Working with Select Committees, is available on the Parliament website, www.parliament.nzparliament.nz.
+- Information on Cabinet and Cabinet committee processes is set out in the CabGuide, dpmc.govt.nz/publications/cabguide. - Information on standards of integrity and conduct, political neutrality, briefings for incoming Ministers, contact between public servants and political parties, working with select committees, pre-election guidance, and board appointment and induction guidelines can be found on the Public Service Commission website, publicservice.govt.nz. - Practical guidance about free and frank advice can be found on the Department of the Prime Minister and Cabinet website, dpmc.govt.nz/our-programmes/policy-project/policy-advice-themes/free-and-frank-advice. - Further advice on the public service principles of political neutrality, free and frank advice, merit-based appointments, open government, and stewardship can also be found on the Public Service Commission website, publicservice.govt.nz. - The fees framework for members of statutory and other bodies appointed by the Crown is contained in Cabinet Office circular CO (22) 2 Revised Fees Framework for members appointed to bodies in which the Crown has an interest, and can be found on the Department of the Prime Minister and Cabinet's website, dpmc.govt.nz/publications/cabinet-office-circulars-and-notices. - Guidance on accountability documents is available on the Treasury's website, treasury.govt.nz/information-and-services/state-sector-leadership/guidance. - Information on Ministers' relationships with Crown entities can be found in Guide for Ministers: Statutory Crown entities, and other resources published by the Public Service Commission, available at publicservice.govt.nz. - The Office of the Auditor-General's publication Managing Conflicts of Interest: A guide for the public sector (2020) can be found on the website of the Controller and Auditor-General, oag.parliament.nz. - A guide for officials advising select committees, Working with Select Committees, is available on the Parliament website, parliament.nz.

-The guidance listed here was current at time of going to press.
-For updates, see the online version of this manual at dpmc.govt.nz/our-business-units/cabinet-office/supporting-work-cabinet/cabinet-manual.
+The guidance listed here was current at the time of going to press.
+For updates, see the online version of this manual at dpmc.govt.nz/cabinet-manual.

-Ministers, the Law, and Inquiries
+4 Ministers, the Law, and Inquiries